Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 \textit{Self-induced Bloch oscillations}---The combined effect of momentum evolution and anomalous group velocity allows for a self-induced Bloch oscillation in the absence of an external electric field.
 This phenomenon happens when $E_R(k)$ oscillates faster than $E_I(k)$.
 To achieve such a situation, we consider Hermitian long-range couplings $J_{10}^R = J_{10}^L$ and non-Hermitian nearest-neighbor coupling $J_1^L = -J_1^R$.
 The band structure is plotted in Fig.~\ref{fig1}(a2).
 According to Eq.~(\ref{k}), the wave packet moves in momentum space toward $k^*=\pi/2$, at which $E_I(k)$ becomes maximum.

 Figure~\ref{fig1}(b2) shows the wave-packet evolution in real space along with the center of mass $\bar{n}(t)$, indicating a self-induced Bloch oscillation.
-The envelope amplitude of the Bloch oscillation increases linearly with time, unlike the Hermitian case where it remains constant \cite{bloch1929quantenmechanik,zener1934theory}, and its slope is determined by the maximum value of $v_g = dE_R(k)/dk$ (see SM \cite{supp}).
+The envelope amplitude of the Bloch oscillation increases linearly with time, unlike the Hermitian case where it remains constant \cite{bloch1929quantenmechanik,zener1934theory}, and its slope is determined by the maximum value of $v_g = dE_R(k)/dk$ \cite{supp}.
 The period of oscillation is not constant, and this is because the momentum of the wave packet does not change linearly but becomes slower in time, as one can see from Fig.~\ref{fig1}(d2).

-\textit{NH jumps with real spectra}---So far, we have considered lattices which are relatively large compared to the width $\sigma$ of the wave packet.
-When the lattice is smaller, NH jumps occur.
+\textit{{NH wave-packet jumps} with real spectra}---So far, we have considered lattices which are relatively large compared to the width $\sigma$ of the wave packet.
+When the lattice is smaller, {NH wave-packet jumps} occur.
 In Figs.~\ref{fig2}(c1) and~\ref{fig2}(c2), we plot the time evolution of a wave packet in a lattice of size 60 and 100, respectively.
-We observe that jumps of the wave function occurs during the evolution, which is the NH jump we are going to analyze.
-We note that the NH jumps found here are under OBC with the entirely real spectrum [see black dots in Fig.~\ref{fig3}(a)], which is in contrast to previous studies of NH jumps with disorders, which have complex spectra~\cite{weidemann2021coexistence,tzortzakakis2021transport,leventis2022non,sahoo2022anomalous,longhi2023anderson,kokkinakis2024anderson,chen2024dynamic,turker2024funneling,ghatak2024diffraction,kokkinakis2025dephasing,li2025universal,shang2025spreading,xue2025non}.
+We observe that jumps of the wave function occur during the evolution, which are the {NH wave-packet jump} we are going to analyze.
+We note that the {NH jumps} found here are { associated with wave-packet dynamics in systems with entirely real spectra under OBCs [see black dots in Fig.~\ref{fig3}(a)], which are in contrast to previous studies of NH jumps with disorders and complex spectra~\cite{weidemann2021coexistence,tzortzakakis2021transport,leventis2022non,sahoo2022anomalous,longhi2023anderson,kokkinakis2024anderson,chen2024dynamic,turker2024funneling,ghatak2024diffraction,kokkinakis2025dephasing,li2025universal,shang2025spreading,xue2025non}.}

 We consider the same wave packet $\psi_n(0)$ at $t = 0$ in real space as before.
 In momentum space, when the lattice is finite, the wave function is $\psi_k'(0)=\sum_{n}\psi_n(0)e^{-ik_nn}$, where $k_n=0,2\pi/N,2\times 2\pi/N,...,(N-1)\times 2\pi/N$.
 In Fig.~\ref{fig2}(a1), we show the finite-size momentum-space wave function $\psi_k'(0)$ for $N = 60$ and the infinite-size counterpart $\psi_k(0)$.
 We see that $\psi_k'(0)$ overlaps with $\psi_k(0)$ near the initial momentum $k_0=0$, and deviates from it for other momenta.
 The evolution of the wave packet in momentum space is then $\psi_k'(t)=c_k(t)e^{-iE_Rt}$, with $c_k(t)=\psi_k'(0)e^{E_I(k)t}$ being the amplitude of each momentum at time $t$.